 Increased Prevalence of Disease: A maximum of 30 workers (at one point of time) will be employed for the construction phase during the peak construction and commissioning.
 This influx of workers to the community may cause impacts to public health, especially an increase in prevalence of diseases as well as pressures on existing health infrastructure.
-There is also the possibility of increase in sexually transmitted diseases such as HIV/ AIDS as a result of the expected influx of workers to the area.
-In addition, vector-borne diseases will be sensitivity for settlements closer to campsites for the construction phase labour, particularly due to lack of hygienic conditions.
+In addition, vector-borne diseases would pose risk to settlements closer to campsites for the construction phase labour, particularly due to lack of hygienic conditions.
+However, labour camp would be constructed near construction site and would preferably be kept away from settlement area.